applidget/psdock3/README.md

 #### -user

-User to use inside the container
+User to use inside the container.
+TODO: autocreate the user in the container if it doesn't exists.
+See what kind of user we should create + chown properly thing (for example if the HOME env is set and the user is set $HOME should be owned by the user, if bind mounts as specified, should be accessible as well etc ...)

 #### -bind-mount